jckantor/CBE20255/README.md

 Introduction to Chemical Engineering Analysis
 =============================================

-_Introduction to Chemical Engineering Analysis_ introduces students to use of mass and energy balances to analyze chemical processes and products.
-Students will learn how to prepare and analyze flowsheets for chemical products and processes, perform generation-consumption analysis, and perform basic engineering calculations for stoichiometry, reactor performance, separations, and energy analysis.
-This course prepares students for further coursework in Chemical and Biomolecular Engineering.
+_Introduction to Chemical Engineering Analysis_ introduces the use of mass and energy balances to analyze chemical processes and products.
+You will learn how to prepare and analyze conceptual flowsheets for chemical processes, perform generation-consumption analysis, and perform basic engineering calculations for stoichiometry, reactor performance, separations, and energy analysis.
+This course prepares students for  coursework in Chemical and Biomolecular Engineering.

 These materials are available at [http://github.com/jckantor/CBE20255](http://github.com/jckantor/CBE20255) for noncommercial use under terms of the [Creative Commons Attribution Noncommericial ShareAlike License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are invited to use, download, share, adapt, remix these material for non-commericial purposes so long as you provide attribution, and share your work under the same terms.